metta-systems/libsss/doc/spec.md

                +---------------------------------------------------+
 ```

 As a final step in session negotiation channel layer sets up a decongestion strategy.
 For this the INITIATE packet contains a NEGOTIATION frame before all other frames of data, laying out options as requested by the initiator.
-A responder not willing to accept these options may RESET and CLOSE the stream. (**@todo** Make possible to progress forward by returning other options in counter-offer?)
+A responder not willing to accept these options may RESET and CLOSE the stream. (**@todo** Make possible to progress forward by returning other options in counter-offer?
+Could be included in RESET or CLOSE frame.)

 ### 4.1 MESSAGE box format